 Psy – Gangnam Style

 There is a reason why Gangnam Style is closing in on 4.4 billion views on YouTube.
 This music video single-handedly took Kpop global.
 What was interesting was the Gangnam Style is nothing like the typical Kpop music video.
 It is a fun and playful music video poking fun at the upper-class society in Gangnam.
 This music video is the most influential Kpop song of all time.
 PSY as well as the song are treated in Korea as a point of pride.
 You can even visit a giant bronze sculpture at COEX that’s modeled after PSY’s hands.

 Big Bang – Fantastic Baby

-The visuals behind Big Bang’s Fantastic Baby amazing!
+The visuals behind Big Bang’s Fantastic Baby are amazing!
 The song is not only very catchy and is probably the Big Bang’s most memorable song.
 The music video really shows why Big Bang is considered the Kings of Kpop.
 Many scenes in this music video can stand alone as pieces of art.
 For example, G-Dragon’s long flowing orange hair as he sits on a stone throne is an image you will never forget.
 The plot of the video is simple and clear.
-There is a rebellion against the government that wants to stop the people from partying.
-Big Bang are the kings of this rebellion and look to lead them to freedom.
-The music video does a fantastic job of complementing the fast-paced dance music while at the same time satisfying the viewer’s visual experience.
+A rebellion against the government wants to stop the people from partying.
+Big Bang is the king of this rebellion and looks to lead them to freedom.
+The music video does a fantastic job of complementing the fast-paced dance music while simultaneously satisfying the viewer’s visual experience.

 BTS – Blood, Sweat, & Tears